Join us in sunny Volos (Βόλος) on the coast of Thessaly. You will find a range of accommodation facilities around the summer school venue.

 |14:15-15:45||Lecture 2 : Current tools and best practices for performing genome-wide scans (A.Gilly)

 Quality control, representation of results from genome-wide scans.

 The statistics of genome-wide association studies (A. Gilly)

-Genetic association workshop (S. Hackinger, K. Hatzikotoulas)Performing a genome-wide association study from data preparation to analysis of results.
+Genetic association workshop (L. Southam, K. Hatzikotoulas)Performing a genome-wide association study from data preparation to analysis of results.

 Publicly available bioinformatics resources (K. Hatzikotoulas)Examining the results of a genome-wide scan.
 Functionality of variants, previous associations, genomic context.